 Manage Cookie Settings

-There are three types of buy to let mortgages:
+There are two types of buy-to-let mortgage:

 This type of mortgage is for a property that you or a member of your family will occupy either now or in the future.

 There are mortgages where people let out a property but originally had no intention of doing so.
 We refer to these as ‘accidental landlords’.

 It typically happens when the property has been inherited or when the owner, having previously lived in the property, cannot sell it and decides to let it out.